-The reason a draft CHMP is exhibited for projects such as this is because there is a higher degree of uncertainty or complexity and a range of project options are being considered, therefore it is not prudent to pre-empt project design or location decisions.
+The Environmental Effects Advisory Note: Aboriginal cultural heritage and the environment effects process (DPCD 2007) specifies that the CHMP for the Project be prepared in conjunction with the EES and assessed after the Minister for Planning makes the Assessment of the EES.
+The reason a draft is exhibited for Projects such as this is because there is a higher degree of uncertainty or complexity and a range of Project options are being considered, therefore it is not prudent to pre-empt Project design or location decisions.
 This enables the details of a CHMP to be resolved as part of the development and assessment of an EES, in the broader context of other environmental, social and economic issues.

-A standard assessment (involving surface inspection of the proposed alignment) as required by the Aboriginal Heritage Regulations has been prepared for the RAP applicant area within Section 3 and this assessment is appended to this EES.
-The complex assessment (involving sub-surface testing in areas specified in the standard assessment) and final CHMP would be completed subsequent to the EES process and submitted to AAV for evaluation and approval.

-Figure 3-4 outlines the typical CHMP process in conjunction with an EES.
+A standard assessment (involving surface inspection of the preferred and alternative alignment options) as required by the Aboriginal Heritage Regulations has been prepared for each of the two RAP areas within Section 2 and these assessments are appended to this EES.
+The complex assessment (involving sub-surface testing in areas specified in the standard assessment) and final CHMP would be completed for each RAP area subsequent to the EES process and submitted to the RAPs for evaluation and approval.
+Figure 3-4 outlines the CHMP process in conjunction with the EES.